thixotropist/ghidra_import_tests/Design.md

 Crosscompiler toolchains often need to import a sysroot to build for a given kernel.
 This can make for a circular dependency.

 toolchain
 : A toolchain is an assembly of crosscompiler, linker, loader, and sysroot, plus a default set of options and switches for each component.
-Different toolchains might share a gcc-12 crosscompiler but be configured for different platforms - building a kernel image, building `libc.so``, or building an executable application.
+Different toolchains might share a gcc crosscompiler but be configured for different platforms - building a kernel image, building `libc.so``, or building an executable application.

 workspace